executors/executors/explanatory.md

 \textcolor{red}{TODO:} mention that technically these describe the behavior of executor customization points

 Executor-specific type traits advertise semantics of cross-cutting guarantees and also identify associated types.
+Executor type traits are provided in the `execution` namespace and are prefixed with `executor_`.
+When an executor type does not define a member type with the corresponding name (sans prefix), the value of these traits have a default.

 **Execution mapping.** When executors create execution agents, they are *mapped* onto execution resources.
 The properties of this mapping may be of